binoternary/k-digit-numbers/README.md

 base-14 : [b14-9_12_3_10_5_4_7_6_11_8_1_2_13]
 ```

-Other bases up to (and including) base-30 don't contain any solutions.
+Other bases up to (and including) base-36 don't contain any solutions.

+Here e.g `b4-1_2_3` means that it is a base-4 number with 3 digits - 1, 2 and 3 (each digit is a decimal value).

 [1] http://jwilson.coe.uga.edu/emt725/Class/Lanier/Nine.Digit/nine.html
 [2] https://www.amazon.co.uk/Things-Make-Do-Fourth-Dimension/dp/0141975865/